AmalSunny992/AWS-Hands-On/Handson-S3_Static_Website.md

 ## Summary

 This guide covers creating an S3 bucket, uploading static content, enabling static website hosting, setting up a custom domain with Route 53, and using CloudFront with TLS to secure and distribute your content.
 Make sure to replace placeholder names (e.g., `my-static-website-bucket`, `www.mycustomdomain.com`) with your actual bucket name and domain.

-# License

-This project is licensed under the terms of the Apache license.
-See the [LICENSE](./LICENSE) file for details.